phlowers/.github/CONTRIBUTING.md

 ### Contributing process

 Once the development is done, you have to create a [pull request](https://help.github.com/en/articles/about-pull-requests):
+- Make sure you have tested your code, and added unit tests or integration tests if relevant
 - Make sure you have updated the documentation: no Pull Request shall be merged without the associated documentation;
 - Fill all the relevant sections of the template to give context to the reviewer;
 - Assign one or more reviewer;
 - Verify that all [status checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) are OK, especially the Sonar analysis.

-The reviewer will review your proposal and:
+The reviewer will review your proposal and either:
-- Approves your changes: your contribution fits the project guidelines and will be merged;
+- Approve your changes: your contribution fits the project guidelines and will be merged;
-- Comments: the reviewer suggests to make some improvements;
+- Comment: the reviewer suggests to make some improvements;
-- Requests a change: your proposal cannot be merged as such.
+- Request a change: your proposal cannot be merged as such.
 You need to fix it with respect to the different comments made by the reviewer.

+Once your proposal is approved, you may merge it (with "squash and merge" option).

 **Please note that, after a first review has been done, no force-push should be done on the Pull Request.** A force-push makes it more difficult for reviewers to follow the changes following their reviews.